-There's no shortage of articles or people around to tell you why Bitcoin could be another pyramid on the brink of collapse, mainly because there's been a continued dip in bitcoin price since the beginning of 2018.
+There's no shortage of articles or people around to tell you why bitcoin investments in Nigeria could be another pyramid on the brink of collapse, mainly because there's been a continued dip in the price of bitcoin since the beginning of 2018.

 Here's an interesting observation: new technologies often attract these gloomy reports, and the bear market is nothing out of the ordinary.

 Here’s a quick summary of what you’ll find in this post:

 - Bitcoin bear market compared to the dot-com crash

 - How Bitcoin could solve payment issues in Africa

 - Potential benefits that could accrue to you investing in Bitcoin now

 - Plus, a free checklist to aid investing in Bitcoin on your own.

 Bitcoin technology is new but it's development follows a familiar path...

 Did you know the price volatility and unimaginable high-profit margins also characterised some traditional asset classes at their early stage of development?